 The difference between a malignant oncological process and a benign one

 A benign oncological process is the appearance of a non-aggressive neoplasm.
-Differs in a lower rate of development and is not dangerous for life.
-In addition, there is no process of spreading metastases throughout the body.
+It has a slower development rate and is not life-threatening.
+In addition, there is no process of metastases spreading throughout the body.

-Of course, even benign neoplasms must be removed from the body due to the risk of their degeneration into a malignant form.
-Such structures sometimes develop over the years without causing significant negative manifestations of discomfort to a person, without causing symptoms.
-There is a chance of recovery without treatment.
+Of course, even neoplasms benign in nature need to be removed from the body due to the risk of their degeneration into a malignant form.
+Such structures sometimes develop for years without causing significant negative manifestations of discomfort to a person, without causing symptoms.
+There is a possibility of recovery without treatment.

-Malignant tumors pose a serious threat to life, called cancer.
-On the cut, the damaged tissue looked like a claw of this representative of the Arthropod type - this is how Hippocrates saw the manifestation of the disease.
+Malignant tumors pose a serious threat to life and are called cancer.
+On a cut, the damaged tissue looked like the claw of this representative of the Arthropod phylum - this is how Hippocrates saw the manifestation of the disease.
 The main danger lies in the development of secondary foci of pathology.
-Another name for the foci is metastases.
+Another name for foci is metastases.
 The mentioned cellular structures are separated due to the disintegration of the main focus of the pathological process and spread through the lymph nodes (causing carcinomatous lymphangitis, inflammation of the lymph nodes) and blood vessels.
-The lymphogenous pathway for the spread of metastases is considered the main one.
-These systems are distributed throughout the body, secondary foci can spread not only to the organs of the chest, but also to distant parts of the body.
+The lymphogenous route of spread of metastases is considered the main one.
+These systems are distributed throughout the body; secondary lesions can spread not only to the chest organs, but also to distant areas of the body.

 The list includes: